morse-simulator/morse/doc/morse/what_new.rst

   configurable parameters (in particular, the color of light and its energy).
   A new service 'toggle' allows to control it.
 - New 3D :doc:`user/actuators/sound` actuator {play,pause,stop} from local mp3 file.
+- Add a :doc:`joystick <user/actuators/joystick>` actuator allowing to control directly your robot using a joystick.

 Robots
 ++++++